chiefmikey/forecast-api/README.md

   ```

 - **GET `/Forecast/history`**
-  - Returns a hyperlinked HTML page with the history of all previously submitted latitudes and longitudes.
+  - Returns an HTML page with a hyperlinked history of all previously submitted latitudes and longitudes.
 Selecting a link calls `/Forecast/{id}/refresh`.
   ```bash
   curl -X GET http://localhost:5266/Forecast/history
   ```